thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 --------------------

  - Java 8
- - An Eclipse IDE based on 2019-06 or newer.
-Has been tested with the Enterprise and Java Web Developers bundle from the Eclipse installer and Spring Tool Suite 4.7.1 (newer versions of Spring Tool Suite will not work as they have changed the HTML editor that this plugin relies on)
+ - An Eclipse IDE based on 2019-06 or newer
+   > This plugin has been tested with the Enterprise and Java Web Developers
+   > bundle from the Eclipse installer and Spring Tool Suite 4.7.1.
+   > STS 4.8.0+ changed the HTML editor this plugin is built atop, so it
+   > isn't guaranteed to work in those versions.
+However, some people have
+   > reported it still works for them so your mileage may vary.
  - A Thymeleaf 3 project